Here’s Why People With Pets Should Also Have Air Purifiers

-“[Air purifiers] decrease the amount of dander that can cause allergies,” Dr. DeMarco told The Dodo.
+“[Air purifiers] decrease the amount of dander that can cause allergies,” Dr. Antonio DeMarco, a veterinarian and president of medical operations at GoodVets in Kansas City, Missouri, told The Dodo.

 A HEPA filter is a filter that meets specific high-efficiency standards.
 For a filter to be considered a HEPA filter, it has to be able to capture 99.97 percent of particles that are .3 microns — aka bacteria-level small.

 “I would recommend going with a top-brand air filter,” Dr. DeMarco said.
 “Most filters will say [they’re] made for allergies [or] pets.
 [They’re] usually more costly, but tend to work better.”

 Different air purifiers are designed to perform best in different sized rooms, so you’ll have to keep that in mind during your search.

 Take note of the square footage of the room you want your air purifier in, and compare that to the optimal room size listed by the manufacturer.